cjohansson/emacs-parser-generator/docs/Lexical-Analysis.md

 ### Pop token

-Returns the next token in stream and moves index one forward.
+Returns the next token in stream and moves the index one point forward.

 ``` emacs-lisp
 (require 'ert)